 That is, if appearances count for anything.

-For in reality, Henrik’s wife Berit (Zena Walker) is a dipsomaniac suffering from neglect born of Henrik's wholesale absorption in his work; Melchoir (Frederick Jaeger) Henrik's co-worker and friend narrowly passed over for the very promotion Henrik bagged, rarely misses an opportunity to passive-aggressively vent his professional jealousy; and Henrik himself, though he doesn’t yet know it, balances on the brink of a crisis of character.
+In reality, Henrik’s wife Berit (Zena Walker) is a dipsomaniac suffering from neglect born of Henrik's wholesale absorption in his work; at his job his success is resentfully tolerated by friend and co-worker Melchoir (Frederick Jaeger), who was narrowly passed over for the very promotion Henrik bagged; and Henrik himself, though he doesn’t yet know it, balances on the brink of a crisis of character.

-Henrik Vinter sees himself as a good, moral man; a self-image both supported and reinforced by those around him.
-That he unquestioningly sustains this higher sense of self in the face of moral and ethical contradictions (he dissociates himself from the “business as usual” legal duplicity of his profession and is casually racist when speaking of his Asian business partners), proves to be the tragic flaw that sets in motion a chain of events which ultimately leave Henrik wondering if he ever knew himself at all.
+Henrik Vinter sees himself as a good, moral man, a self-image both supported and reinforced by those around him.
+That he unquestioningly sustains this higher sense of self in the face of moral and ethical contradictions (he dissociates himself from the “business as usual” legal duplicity he engages in on a daily basis, and is casually racist when speaking of his Asian business partners), proves to be the tragic flaw that sets in motion a chain of events which ultimately leave Henrik wondering if he ever knew himself at all.

 |"Can you see me?"|